pousse-cafe/pousse-cafe.github.io/documentation.md

 When new Aggregates are created, Pousse-Café automatically starts a transaction and commits it if the storage requires it.

+Note that there cannot be several listeners per Factory consuming the same message.

 ### In an Aggregate Root